kamskr/.dotfiles/.config/tmux/README.md

 First install rust following instauctions: https://doc.rust-lang.org/cargo/getting-started/installation.html Then run `cargo install tmux-sessionizer` to install CLI tool

-then you can use tms command, but firest setup default path to search for repositories f.e.:
+Then you can use tms command, but first setup default path to search for repositories f.e.:

 ```
-tms -p ~/Files
+tms config -p ~/.dotfiles ~/Files ~/.config
 ```